devzbysiu/dox/README.md

 ## Core
 1. Go to [releases](https://github.com/devzbysiu/dox/releases) and download binary for your system.
 2. Run `dox init`.
-It will display a CLI so you can configure it:
+It will display a CLI, so you can configure it:
   1. `watched_directory` - a directory which is monitored for new files.
 If you are going to scan documents through your printer, use the directory to which your printer is saving scanner files.
   2. `index_dir` - directory holding and indexed text.